Graduation

 • Not more than six units for independent study.

-An undergraduate student who has completed a minimum of 36 units in residence at CSUDH with a grade point average of 3.40 or better may be a candidate for graduation with honors.
+An undergraduate student who has completed a minimum of 36 units in residence at CSUDH with a grade point average of 3.40 or better may be a candidate for graduation with honors from the University.

 The criteria for graduation with honors are: